 Please join us for lively and insightful conversation about faith every Sunday after the 10:00 AM worship service in the upstairs Library from about 11:30 AM to 1:00 PM.
-We are currently studying the Book of John based on a study from Pastor Adam Hamilton.
-Contact Pastor Tom for more information.
+Go to the THIS SUNDAY link for the current study.

 Every Sunday except the first Sundays in English from 10:15 am – 11:30 am from K-8; in Tongan from about 12 noon – 1:16 pm.
 Youth in English from about 10:45 to 11:30 pm

 A new youth group for those in the English worship meets on Sundays except for the first Sunday from about 11:45 am – 1 pm.

 Tongan Youth, ages 15-18, and Young Adults, ages 18-35, meet occasionally to do fellowship and bible study.
 They host the evening service every last Sunday.
 For more information, see their Facebook page.

 The Preschool has been in operation since 1971, serving the needs of families in the community for a loving, caring Christian environment for their children, ages 2 to 5 years.
 First UMC Preschool is accredited by the National Academy of Early Childhood Programs, having demonstrated substantial compliance with the nationally recognized Criteria for High Quality Early Childhood Programs, and is licensed by the State of Hawai`i.

 Monday & Wednesday & Thursday 2:00 PM – 4:00 PM, Tuesday & Friday 9:30 AM – 11:30 AM